FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-02.md

   only one direction, i.e. either transmit or receive direction, over every tested interface of SUT/DUT.
 Packet flow metrics are measured and are reported for measured direction.
+* Packet Throughput Rate: maximum packet offered load DUT/SUT forwards within the specified Packet Loss Ratio (PLR).
+In many cases the rate depends on the frame size processed by DUT/SUT.
+Hence packet throughput rate MUST be quoted with specific frame size as received by DUT/SUT during the measurement.
+For bi-directional tests, packet throughput rate should be reported as aggregate for both directions.
+  Measured in packets-per-second (pps) or frames-per-second (fps), equivalent metrics.
+* Bandwidth Throughput Rate: a secondary metric calculated from packet throughput rate using formula: bw_rate = pkt_rate * (frame_size +
+  L1_overhead) * 8, where L1_overhead for Ethernet includes preamble (8
+  octets) and inter-frame gap (12 octets).
+For bi-directional tests, bandwidth throughput rate should be reported as aggregate for both directions.
+Expressed in bits-per-second (bps).
+{:/comment}
+{::comment}
+{:/comment}

-* Packet Loss Ratio (PLR): ratio of packets received relative to packets transmitted over the test trial duration, calculated using formula:
+* TODO rename?: Packet Loss Ratio (PLR): ratio of packets received relative to packets transmitted over the test trial duration, calculated using formula:
   PLR = ( pkts_transmitted - pkts_received ) / pkts_transmitted.
   For bi-directional throughput tests aggregate PLR is calculated based